 Yup, Brian Grazer produced that.
 He also produced movies like 8 Mile, Frost/Nixon, Apollo 13 and the world-famous TV show 24, starring Kiefer Sutherland as Jack Bauer.

 In 2015, Brian asked himself what the root of his success was.
 He determined that the answer was curiosity.
-To share how it’s shaped his life in ways he’d never imagined, and how it can potentially transform yours, he co-wrote this book with journalist Charles Fishman.
+To share how it’s shaped his life in ways he’d never imagined, and how it can potentially transform yours, he co-wrote A Curious Mind with journalist Charles Fishman.

 Here are 3 lessons about curiosity that’ll hopefully make you want to ask a lot more questions:

 - In business, whoever is the most curious, wins.

 - Everyone loves being asked questions and that includes the people closest to you.

 - Sometimes you gotta know when to stop asking and start doing.

 Would you like to take a peek into the mind that made A Beautiful Mind?
 Today’s your lucky day!